oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

     When model training is completed - **State** is *Succeeded* and **% Complete** is *100%*.

-## Task 3: Analyze and evaluate your model
+## Task 3: Analyze and evaluate your Model

 1. Test you model using known images